-For Stockholders of record as of April 18, 2022
+For Stockholders of record as of April 17, 2023

-TIME: Thursday, June 16, 2022 8:00 AM, Pacific Time
+TIME: Wednesday, June 14, 2023 8:00 AM, Pacific Time

-PLACE: Annual Meeting to be held live via the Internet.

-Please visit www.proxydocs.com/BCAB for more details.
+PLACE: Annual Meeting to be held live via the Internet - please visit www.proxydocs.com/BCAB for more details.

-This proxy is being solicited on behalf of the Management
+This proxy is being solicited on behalf of the Board of Directors

-The undersigned hereby appoints Jay M. Short, Ph.D. and Richard A. Waldron (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of BioAtla, Inc. which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.
+The undersigned hereby appoints Jay M. Short, Ph.D. and Richard A. Walkron (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each or either of them, to vote all the shares of capital stock of BioAtla, Inc. which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.